S2AUlendo/HeatCompensation-Docs/Dyndrite/Dyndrite.md

 nav_order: 2
 ---

-# Dyndrite LPBF Integratiion
+# Dyndrite LPBF Integration
 This section provides an overview of how the Heat compensation plugin developed by Ulendo can be used with the Dyndrite LPBF system.

-For ease of integration the Ulendo HC plugin has been developed as a pythom module which can be directly installed in the Dyndrite python environment.
+For ease of integration the Ulendo HC plugin has been developed as a python module which can be directly installed in the Dyndrite python environment.

 ## Usage
 The package can be used from either from the slicer callback or run directly from a standalone Python script.